adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. Adam in the bible did not have the largest penis on Earth at any given time.
+1. Apparently displays can appear to have a ["jelly-like" effect](https://www.xda-developers.com/oneplus-is-aware-of-the-jelly-scrolling-effect-some-oneplus-5-owners-are-reporting/) if contents are scrolled while upside down.
+1. "9H hardness", frequently used to quantify tempered glass screen protectors, is [well under 6 on mohs hardness scale.](http://www.moutfitters.com/blog/true-hardness-tempered-glass-screen-protector/) There does not appear to be a conversion table available, because pencil hardness is a colour scale.
+1. Over the years, more useless elements have been added to TF2.
+This slows down the game.
+In response, [Valve made the game look even worse](https://www.youtube.com/watch?v=w1W5DU4zmAA) so as to maintain a decent framerate.
+1. "Dickbuttery" is the term for putting dickbutts everywhere.
+1. Hiring more people doesn't make projects finish quicker.
+9 people can't make a baby in a month.
+1. A [Hall sensor](https://en.wikipedia.org/wiki/Hall_effect_sensor) senses changes in magnetic field, and varies the output voltage accordingly.
+1. If you use ["wide gamut"](https://en.wikipedia.org/wiki/Wide-gamut_RGB_color_space) displays, what you show on it should use 16-bit colours, or you will see some polarising effect on the image.
+1. Crockford's JSON/JSLint licence had a clause in there, saying ["The Software should be used for Good, not Evil."](http://dev.hasenj.org/post/3272592502/ibm-and-its-minions) So then IBM's lawyers had to ask for permission to use them for evil...
+1. The anti-skip feature in many CD players used significantly more power than having it off.
+That's why they have a switch for it.
+1. Terry Fox was born in Winnipeg in 1958.
+He had to stop running at Thunder Bay.
+Before he died, he specified no corporate sponsorship for any event in his name, "as he felt that it would detract from his goal of creating public awareness".
+He was right.
+1. At 300 million emails a day, Gmail might actually have issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
+1. Louisiana is named after King Louis XIV, the dude who never bathed.
+1. When Thomas Jefferson was still around, USA was still divided widthwise by [The French](https://en.wikipedia.org/wiki/Louisiana_%28New_France%29) until the [Louisiana purchase](https://en.wikipedia.org/wiki/Louisiana_Purchase) (basically the middle 1/3 of the states).
+The remnants of that purchase was Quebec.
+1. The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
+If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.
+1. /r/fakenews existed before it was cool.
+It has nothing to do with that guy who keeps making up fake news.
+1. Instead of "Please play again / réessayez SVP", the "special edition" timmy cup reads "Happy Canada 150th / Joyeux 150e du Canada."
+1. The Australians tried to fight the emus.
+They lost.
+It was called the [emu war](https://en.wikipedia.org/wiki/Emu_War).
+1. If you can't [draw a clock](https://www.littlethings.com/brain-on-fire/?utm_source=iqx6&utm_medium=Facebook), you might [have](http://neuro.psychiatryonline.org/doi/10.1176/appi.neuropsych.12070180) [issues](http://www.alzheimersreadingroom.com/2009/12/alzheimers-clock-draw-test-detect-signs.html).
+1. Bethlehem is in West Bank now.
+The [Gaza Strip](https://en.wikipedia.org/wiki/Gaza_Strip) is the tiny thing that is neither Israel nor the West Bank.
+Together, West Bank and Gaza Strip make up [Palestine](https://en.wikipedia.org/wiki/State_of_Palestine).
+1. Michael J. Fox's middle name is Andrew.
+He changed from A to J [because his middle initial sounded too much like the Canadian "eh?"](https://en.m.wikipedia.org/wiki/Michael_J._Fox)
+1. At its height, Brunei, as the [Bruneian Empire](https://en.wikipedia.org/wiki/Bruneian_Empire), controlled the whole of [Borneo](https://en.wikipedia.org/wiki/Borneo), the world's third largest island that is now part of Malaysia and Indonesia.
+1. The basement is cooler in the summer, and colder in the winter.
 1. Canada went from [most ATMs per capita in the world](https://en.wikipedia.org/wiki/Banking_in_Canada) to [third most ATMs per capita in the world](http://data.worldbank.org/indicator/FB.ATM.TOTL.P5?year_high_desc=true).
 [SAD!](http://knowyourmeme.com/memes/donald-trump-s-sad-tweets)
 1. [Chartered banks](https://en.wikipedia.org/wiki/Banking_in_Canada)
 1. Apart from pain relief, anti-inflammatory drugs also delay cartilage wear and breakdown by inhibiting "interleukin-1 and tumor necrosis factor alpha" activity.